Estimate Time6 min

 • Medicare does not cover all health care expenses in retirement.

-• Medigap can help eliminate many Medicare out-of-pocket costs, extend skilled nursing home and hospital coverage, and cover limited health care costs when traveling abroad.
+• A Medicare Supplement plan (aka Medigap) can help eliminate many Medicare out-of-pocket costs, extend skilled nursing facility and hospital coverage, and cover limited health care costs when traveling abroad.

-• You can generally keep your doctors under Medigap.
+• You can generally keep your doctors under a Medicare Supplement plan.

 Jeff and Alison Otto of Framingham, Massachusetts, knew picking a Medicare plan would take time and effort.
 So they talked to friends, family, and their doctor, and read extensively about their options.
 What really surprised them was the realization that Medicare would not cover all their health care costs in retirement, including those when traveling abroad.

 "We travel a lot and want the security of knowing we can get medical treatment away from home," says Jeff, who with Alison is looking forward to visiting her family in England.
-So the Ottos decided to buy Medigap insurance to cover health care costs that Medicare does not.
+So the Ottos decided to buy a Medicare Supplement plan to help reduce their Medicare out-of-pocket costs and obtain coverage in case they have an emergency while traveling internationally.

 Fidelity Viewpoints